alexandertrefz/essence/packages/website/diagnostics.md

   was never the proof's doing.
 An Overload whose other entry answers bare for reasons of its own is left alone.

-Note that a written literal proves things about a call's ARGUMENTS and not about its receiver, so `[1, 2, 3]::firstItem(defaultingTo 0)` says nothing: the receiver is a plain `List<Integer>` and the fallback is live.
-Bind it to a `NonEmptyList<Integer>` first, the way `scores` above is.
+A written value proves what it can wherever it stands, as an Argument and as a RECEIVER both — so `[1, 2, 3]::firstItem(defaultingTo 0)` is warned about too: the brackets say the List holds an item, `firstItem()` answers one, and the `0` is as dead as it is beside the `scores` above.

 ## Choices